 - Strong market demand if you ever want to sell

 Why it's slightly harder: Lion's Mane prefers supplemented hardwood substrate and is pickier about humidity than oysters.
 It needs consistent high humidity (85%+) or the spines dry out and yellow.
-A humidity tent or shotgun fruiting chamber solves this.
+A humidity tent, Martha tent, or even a large plastic bag draped loosely over the block solves this.

-Grab a Lion's Mane Grow Kit to start, or read our Lion's Mane guide.
+Grab a Lion's Mane Grow Kit to start, or read our Lion's Mane growing guide for the full process.

 TempPro TP50 Digital Hygrometer & Thermometer